Fitterfly HealthTech Pvt Ltd Logo

 Methi, known for its ability to help lower blood sugar levels, stars in this dish, making it especially good for people with diabetes.

 Sauté chicken with fresh methi leaves, onions, and spices.
-Though methi is slightly bitter in taste but it adds a unique flavor that complements the chicken beautifully.
+Though methi is slightly bitter in taste, it adds a unique flavour that complements the chicken beautifully.

 6. Grilled Chicken Salad